 Jake opted for the:

-Chimichangas – Chicken, Beef or both with onions and cheese rolled in a flour tortilla and lightly fried.
+Chimichangas – Chicken, Beef, or both with onions and cheese rolled in a flour tortilla and lightly fried.

-Covered with your choice of Ranchero sauce or Green Enchilada sauce.
+It is covered with your choice of Ranchero sauce or Green Enchilada sauce.

 |Santa Fe Enchilada|